 Frequently Asked Questions (FAQs)

 A docent is a trained volunteer who serves as a knowledgeable guide and educator at a museum, gallery, zoo, or other cultural institution.
-They provide visitors with engaging and informative tours, interpret exhibits and artifacts, and share the institution's history and mission.
-Docents play a vital role in enhancing the visitor experience by facilitating educational activities, answering questions, and promoting a deeper understanding and appreciation of the site.
+Docents provide visitors with engaging and informative tours, interpret exhibits and artifacts, and share the institution's history and mission.
+They play a vital role in enhancing the visitor experience by facilitating educational activities, answering questions, and promoting a deeper understanding and appreciation of the site.
 Docents undergo specialized training to stay informed about current exhibitions and best practices in visitor engagement.

-How do I apply for the docent program?
+How do I apply for the Docent Program?

-To apply, please complete the volunteer application form available on our website.
+To apply, please complete the volunteer application form on our website.
 Submit the completed form along with any required information.

 How long will it take to process my application?